teddav/teddav.github.io/content/articles/ot.md

 - 1-out-of-m OT, where the sender has $m$ $$messages and the receiver picks one;
 - n-out-of-m OT, where the receiver picks any $n$ of the sender’s $m$ messages.

-The choice of `1`, `n` and `m` depends entirely on the application’s needs.
+The choice of `n` and `m` depends entirely on the application’s needs.

 For example, imagine the sender has answers to 10 multiple-choice questions, and the receiver only wants the answer to question 3.
 OT lets them get that one answer, without the sender knowing which question they asked about, and without learning anything about the other 9 answers.

 ### OT variants

-The simplest type of OT is 1-out-of-2 OT, where the sender has two messages, and the receiver picks one of them.
+The simplest type of OT is 1-out-of-2, where the sender has two messages, and the receiver picks one of them.
 There are several useful variations of this basic form:

 - Standard OT (Chosen-message OT): The sender chooses both messages, $m_0$ and $m_1$, and the receiver selects one ($m_b$ for some bit $b \in \{0,1\}$) without revealing their choice.
   ![ot](/img/blog/ot-ot.png)